davefl67-dev/seventh-fleet-training/README.md

 - Establish a consistent baseline of knowledge
 - Support growth without unnecessary bureaucracy
 - Keep participation fun and sustainable

+## Initial Orientation: "Boot Camp"

+Seventh Fleet’s initial "Boot Camp" concept is intended as a **short orientation experience**, not a simulation of real-world recruit training.
+Its purpose is to provide solid onboarding.
+It will introduce new members to the Fleet’s structure, expectations, and roleplay environment while setting a consistent baseline for participation.

+This orientation would focus on:
+- Basic naval terminology and ranks
+- Fleet organization and roleplay norms
+- Grooming and uniform standards
+- Nany customs & courtesies
+- Backstory and lore of the Indochina area
+- How training, qualifications, and advancement work in Seventh Fleet
+- Expectations for conduct, communication, and participation

+Where possible, introductory material would be handled off-world through brief, web-based modules.
+A custom Learning Management System (LMS) modules will allow recruits' in-world time to remain social, welcoming, and focused on roleplay rather than instruction.

+In-world orientation sessions would be:
+- Short in duration
+- Light in tone
+- Designed to help new members feel comfortable and included
+- Focused on interaction rather than evaluation

+The goal of Boot Camp is **confidence and familiarity**, not screening or stress.
+Completion would signal readiness to participate meaningfully in Fleet roleplay, not mastery of skills or procedures.

 ## Core Concept: Split Training Model